fieldrndservices/labpack-c/docs/main-page.md

     $ make test

-## Documentation {#documentation}
+## Documentation

 [Doxygen](http://www.doxygen.org) is used to build the Application Programming Interface (API) documentation.
-Ensure the latest version is installed then enter the following command from the root directory of the project to build the API docs:
+Ensure the latest version is installed then enter the following command to build the documentation:

+    $ mkdir -p build/docs/html
+    $ cd docs
     $ doxygen Doxyfile

-The output will be in the `docs` folder of the root directory of the project.
+The output will be in the `build/docs/html` folder of the root directory of the project.

-## License {#license}
+## License

 Copyright (c) 2017 Field R&D Services, LLC.
-All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
 3. Neither the name of the Field R&D Services nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 THIS SOFTWARE IS PROVIDED BY Field R&D Services, LLC ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL Field R&D Services, LLC BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.